ottogroup/schedoscope/schedoscope-export/README.md

 This Map/Reduce job moves data into Kafka, using Avro schema underneath.
 The Avro schema is auto generated from the HCatalog schema.
 It supports 2 output encodings, though internally everything is handled as Avro:
  * JSON (plain string containing the payload as Json)

- * Avro (binary blog, containing the payload, the schema fingerprint is embedded in the byte stream)
+ * Avro (binary blob, containing the payload, the schema fingerprint is embedded in the byte stream)

 #### Configuration options